john9francis/radiation-modeling/timeSpentPhase2.md

 - 9/13 8:00 pm 1.5 hrs giving electron energies a gaussian distribution, and giving specific commands to open and close file so I can run multiple simulations before closing the file.
 UPDATE: it's ready for an accurate run.
 I'm gonna do it tonight.
 - 9/14 8:15 am 1.25 hr creating accurate data, comparing that data to reality, and coming up with project proposal
 - 9/14 2:00 pm .25 hr meeting with bro kelley and discussing my project
-- 9/14 9:00 pm working on project proposal for research class
+- 9/14 9:00 pm 2 hrs working on project proposal for research class UPDATE: finished rough draft